quasarframework/quasar/docs/src/pages/vue-components/icon.md

 * Icon names are in camel-case and always begin with "la" prefix.
 * Go to [Line Awesome](https://icons8.com/line-awesome), look for your desired icon, click on it.
 A dialog box will appear.
 You'll see something like `<i class="lab la-behance-square"></i>`.
 This would translate to: `laBehanceSquare`.
 There is a special case though (only for solid icons!): if the prefix before "la-" is "las" (eg. `<i class="las la-atom"></i>`), then you need to suffix "la-atom" with "-solid" and camel-case the result (eg. `laAtomSolid`).
 * Import statement example: `import { laBehanceSquare } from '@quasar/extras/line-awesome'`.

+#### SVG Bootstrap Icons
+* Icon names are in camel-case and always begin with "bi" prefix.
+* Go to [Bootstrap Icons](https://icons.getbootstrap.com/), look for your desired icon.
+Remember its name (eg. "bi-bug-fill"), camel-case the result (eg. "biBugFill").
+* Import statement example: `import { biBugFill } from '@quasar/extras/bootstrap-icons'`.

 ### Svg icon format <q-badge align="top" label="enhanced on v1.11+" />